NRC Rule on the National Source Tracking System

 - Submittal of files in computer-readable format

-- Submittal of the paper-based National Source Tracking Transaction Report NRC Form 748) by mail or fax
+- Submittal of the National Source Tracking Transaction Report NRC (Form 748) by email, fax, or mail

 - Telephone reporting to the NSTS Help Desk